 top of page

-Online genealogy is a wonderful way to collaborate, and I highly encourage you to put your trees online and take advantage of the research hints that many database services provide.
+Online genealogy is a wonderful way to collaborate, and I encourage you to put your trees online and take advantage of the research hints that many database services provide.
 I love receiving clues about new-to-me records about my ancestors.
-I am especially ecstatic when there is a newly discovered photo of my ancestor in my hint queue.
+I am especially ecstatic when a newly discovered photo of my ancestor is in my hint queue.

 What I cringe at are pictures of trees, flowers, and flags!

 STOP posting these unnecessary graphics on Ancestry.com.
-You’re wasting the hinting feature resources and causing a lot of eye-rolling over here.
+You’re wasting the hinting feature resources and causing a lot of eye-rolling.

-Notice this profile of my 5th great-grandmother Amelia Mathews born 1741 in Pennsylvania and died about 1816 in Virginia.
-Truthfully, Amelia is on TOO MANY family trees, in conjunction with her husband, Robert Dickey.
+Notice this profile of my 5th great-grandmother Amelia Mathews, who was born in 1741 in Pennsylvania and died about 1816 in Virginia.
+Truthfully, Amelia is on TOO MANY family trees in conjunction with her husband, Robert Dickey.
 Many of the trees are poorly researched and conflicting.
 I don’t know if I’ll ever be interested in investigating this headache of a line.
-But, Ancestry likes to send me hints for Amelia, so I peek every so often.
+But Ancestry likes to send me hints for Amelia, so I occasionally peek.

 Your Ancestor Isn't a Plants and Title Slides on Ancestry